Instability of QBC systems to Topological Anderson Insulating phases: Introduction

-In this work we study the interplay between the instability of a QBC system to a Chern insulating state and to disorder of the Anderson type.
+In this work we study the interplay between the instability of a 2D QBC system to a Chern insulating state and disorder of the Anderson type.
 The full phase diagram in the plane of the gap opening coupling parameter $B$ and disorder strength $W$ is shown in Fig.~\ref{fig:Phase-diagram}.
-For null disorder, QBC ponits (QBCP) occur for $B=-2,0$, otherwise, the system is a gapped trivial insulator or a Chern insulator with Chern number $C=\pm2$.
+For null disorder, QBC points (QBCP) occur for $B=-2,0$, while the system is a gapped trivial insulator or a Chern insulator with Chern number $C=\pm2$ for any other $B$ value.
 These phases are also present for finite disorder, but new gapless Chern insulating phases also emerge.
 Besides gapless and gapped phases with $C=\pm2$, new gapless topological phases with $C=\pm1$, not present in the clean limit, arise.
 In fact, the most important result of our work is that the QBCP are unstable to the formation of these phases, for any finite disorder.
 Finally, the existence of TAI phenomena is also clear: it is possible to undergo a transition between the trivial phase and the disorder-induced topological phases with $C=\pm1$ by increasing disorder.

+The paper is organized as follows: In Sec.~\ref{sec:Model-and-methods}, we introduce the tight-binding model used to describe the electronic properties of the disordered QBC system and the methods to analyze its properties.
+The topological, spectral, and localization properties are discussed in Sec.~\ref{sec:results}.
+A thorough discussion of the obtained results is given in Sec.~\ref{sec:discuss}.
+In Sec.~\ref{sec:Conclusions} the key results are summarized and some conclusions are drawn.
+We also include four appendices: in Appendix~\ref{secap:Binary-disorder} we provide the phase diagram for binary disorder; in Appendix~\ref{secap:Gapped-gapless-regions} we discuss the criterion used to distinguish gapped and gapless regimes; an example of a possible $\mathbf{k}$-dependent self-energy that would lead to a $C=1$ phase in the self consistent Born approximation is given in Appendix~\ref{secap:Self-Consistent-Born}; the robustness of the obtained phase diagram when the QBC is split into two Dirac cones is discussed in Appendix~\ref{secap:Evolution-of-Phase-with-bx}.